dscalzi/SkyChanger/README.md

 SkyChanger 5.x+ will be hosted on GitHub packages.
 See https://github.com/dscalzi/SkyChanger/packages SkyChanger 4.x and earlier were hosted on jcenter, which shutdown.

-*Javadocs are not hosted, however they are provided on the maven repository.*
+*Javadocs are not hosted, however they are provided on the Maven repository.*

 ### Gradle